openebs/openebs/contribute/CONTRIBUTING-TO-CI-AND-E2E.md

 ### Raise or fix issues on the e2e, CI documentation

 Getting Documentation Right is Hard!
-Please raise a PR with you proposed changes to the READMEs, tutorials, and deployment guides in openebs/e2e.
+Please raise a PR with your proposed changes to the READMEs, tutorials, and deployment guides in openebs/e2e.

 If you need any help with git, refer to this [cheat sheet](./git-cheatsheet.md).
 Go back to [**Contributing to OpenEBS**](../CONTRIBUTING.md).